IBM/cpdctl/README_command_reference.md

 <dd>The ID of the project to use. catalog_id, project_id, or space_id is required.</dd>
 <dt>--space-id (string)</dt>
 <dd>The ID of the space to use. catalog_id, project_id, or space_id is required.</dd>
+<dt>--inject-token (bool)</dt>
+<dd>Boolean indicator if cluster username and access token should be injected into connection properties.
+It has to be ensured that access token is not revealed unintentionally together with connection properties.</dd>
+<dd>The default value is `false`.</dd>
+<dt>--entity-product (string)</dt>
+<dd>Specify the product the data source type must support to be returned.
+The available products are 'catalog', 'cpd', 'datastage', 'dv', 'igc', 'mdi', 'ml' and 'studio'.
+If no entity.product is specified, no filtering is applied.
+To specify multiple products, use a comma-separated string, such as entity.product=catalog,studio.</dd>
 </dl>

 <a id='connection_update'></a>